vicw0ng-hk/fake-real-news/README.md

 ### Running :running_man: :running_woman:

-It's highly :top: recommended to run the app on a Unix-like system (Linux, macOS, ...). :bangbang: Using Windows may cause some issues when installing dependencies. :cry:
+It's highly :top: recommended to run the app on a Unix-like system (GNU/Linux, macOS, ...). :bangbang: Using Windows may cause some issues when installing dependencies. :cry:

 #### 0. Cloning the repository :arrow_down: